TRN10/NoSQL-Social-Network-API/README.md

 ### Installation

-As this is a back end application the user needs to use terminal to  do an NPM  install and then initiate  the app by typing  the command "node index.js" in the termminal
+As this is a back end application the user needs to use terminal to do an NPM install and then initiate the app by typing the command "node index.js" in the terminal.
+The message "mongoose has successfully connected API server running on port 3001!" will be displayed in the terminal when the application is initialised successfully.

 ### Usage

-This application provides the routes required by the front end to the Mongo database in order to create/read/update and delete users, thoughts and reactions.
+This application provides the routes which would be required by the front-end  in order to connect to the Mongo database in order to create/read/update and delete users, thoughts and reactions.

 ### Licenses